-Verify that the manager and employee entries were created correctly by selecting Manage > User.
-You should have two users - manager1 and user1.

-- 6. Verify the relationships between your new user and role objects: - a.
-Select user1.
-Note that the Manager field shows manager1 for this user. - b.
-On the Authorization Roles tab, note that user1 has two roles-: openidm-authorized and employee. - c.
-Navigate back to the User List and select manager1.
-Note that the Manager field is empty for this user. - d.
-On the Authorization Roles tab, note that manager1 has the following roles-manager, openidm-authorized and openidm-tasks-manager. - 7.
-Verify the available workflows: - a.
-Select Manage > Processes > Definitions.
+- g.
+From the navigation bar, click Manage > User, and verify the users manager1 and user1 exist. - 7.
+Verify the relationships between the new user and role objects: - a.
+Click user1.
+The Manager field displays manager1 for this user. - b.
+Click the Authorization Roles tab. user1 has two roles: openidm-authorized and employee.

+- c.
+From the breadcrumb link at the top of the page, click User, and select manager1.
+The Manager field is empty for this user. - d.
+Click the Authorization Roles tab. manager1 has three roles: manager, openidm-authorized, and openidm-tasks-manager. - 8.
+Verify the available workflows. - a.
+From the navigation bar, click Manage > Processes. - b.
+On the Workflow Processes page, select the Definitions tab. - c.
+From the Definitions list, click Contractor onboarding process.
+IDM displays a diagram similar to the following:
-- Select the Contractor onboarding process and look at the sequence diagram for this workflow. - 8.
-Log out of the Admin UI by selecting Log Out from the top right drop-down menu.

-IDM is now prepared and contains the users and roles required for the Provisioning sample.
-In the next section you will walk through the workflow whose sequence diagram you saw in the previous step.

-17.2.
-Running the Provisioning Sample
+9. Log out of the Admin UI.

 During this part of the sample, an existing employee initiates a Contractor Onboarding process.
-This process is a request to add a contractor to the managed user repository, with an option to include the contractor in the original HR data source (the hr.csv file).
+This process is a request to add a contractor to the managed user repository, with an option to include the contractor in the original HR data source (hr.csv).